Drawing Wonder (Kiera O’Toole)

 The theoretical considerations within this research project draws upon core phenomenologists who consider phenomenology, art and wonder; Martin Heidegger’s account of the ontology of art and his position on wonder, art and truth (1950, 1994), Max Van Manen’s account of a ‘phenomenology of practice’ where meaning is found in wonder (2014) and Maurice Merleau-Ponty’s account of embodiment, perception and the flesh (1968, 2005).
 Merleau-Ponty writes that we find the true meaning of phenomenology within ourselves (Merleau-Ponty 2005, viii).
 Therefore, to awaken a deep sense of wonder in the viewer, the drawer must first be filled with wonder and be empathetic to the lived experience of the site (Merleau-Ponty, 2005; van Manen 2014).
 By taking a phenomenological attitude in wonder, drawing becomes a device for perceiving and understanding the world as it appears.

 Fig 2.
-Drawing from the Non-Place, 2017.
-Chalk on found concrete structure, Sligo, Ireland.
+Kiera O’Toole, Drawing from the Non-Place, 2017, Chalk on a concrete structure, Sligo, Ireland.

 Fig 3.
-Drawing from the Non-Place, detail, 2017.
-Chalk on found concrete structure, Sligo, Ireland.
+Kiera O’Toole, Drawing from the Non-Place, 2017, Chalk on a concrete structure, Sligo, Ireland.

 Particular sites were chosen only if they provided a sense of wonder and if they were located on or near public walking areas.
 The project seeks to test the researcher’s prior investigations into site specific drawing (Fig 2, Fig 3.
 Fig 4) by omitting the initial drawing process of using pencil on paper in order to become attentive to the site and also to test alternative drawing sites.
 The researcher will draw directly onto the surface of the site while being open and receptive to the phenomena of the drawing material, the surface and the site.